szabgab/rust.code-maven.com/pages/reverse-trait-for-strings.md

     - move to a separate file
 ---

+I wanted to see how to add a new trait to strings.
+I thought reversing would be a simple way to demonstrate this.
+Apparently, the implementation of the string revere I used will fail on certain Unicode strings.
+So there is a crate called [unicode_reverse](https://crates.io/crates/unicode_reverse) for the real solution, if you need that.

+This article primarily is for demonstrating how to add the trait.

 We would like to have a function that can reverse a string and then we would like to turn it into a method.
 First we would like to have

 ```rust